Every now and then, there’s reason to celebrate with the Council of Europe – for example, when anniversaries are coming up.

 It was signed on 4.
 November 1950 in Rome and guarantees all people living in the Council of Europe member states fundamental rights and freedoms.

-In 2010, this landmark of European human rights celebrated its 60. anniversary.
+In 2010, this landmark in European human rights history celebrated its 60th anniversary.

 60th anniversary of the European Flag